antarctica/packer-vm-templates/README.md

 If you are generating all templates within this project, this is known as a *standard build*.

-As these involve preparation, running packer multiple times for different templates, followed by packaging and release steps, a shell script to automate as much of this process is included for convenience.
+As each template involves preparation, running packer multiple times for different templates, followed by packaging and release steps, a shell script to automate as much of this process as possible is included for convenience.

-This shell script is designed for this use-case only.
-It is not intended to be configurable or flexible to meet any custom needs.
+This shell script is designed for the above use-case only.
+It is not intended to be configurable or flexible to meet any other general needs.

-To launch the script - which is non-interactive once template versions have been specified, run:
+To run the script - which is non-interactive once template versions have been specified, run:

 ```shell
 $ ./standard-build.sh